legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 		- Paragraph 1 of article 30 GDPR states that a record of processing activities maintained by a controller must contain the following information:

-			- a) Name and contact details of the controller
+			- a) Name and contact details of the controller;
+				- Controller name
+				- Controller address

-			- Which details :
+				- Contact details
+					- Phone
+					- Post
+					- E-mail
+					- Other
+				- Where applicable, the contact details of a representative and the data protection officer

+				**The controller should be easily reachable by the supervisory authority.
+It is therefore recommended to submit multiple contact options**

-			- b) Purpose of the processing activity:
+			- b) Purpose of the processing activity;

-			- c) The categories of data subjects and the categories of personal data:
+			- c) The categories of data subjects and the categories of personal data;

 			- d)